 State based residual market mechanisms should not be given risk placement preference before surplus lines.
-The sequence of risk placement should be as follows: admitted market - surplus lines market - state based residual market.
+The sequence of risk placement should be as follows: admitted market > surplus lines market > state based residual market.

 V. Uniform and Reciprocal Licensing of Surplus Lines Brokers Between the States

-VIII.
+VII.
 State Regulation

-The surplus lines marketplace is an essential part of the national insurance market.
-It operates successfully in the state-based regulatory system where business is exported from one state to another.
-WSIA favors the continuation of a state-based regulatory system for insurance over a federal system.
-However, the current state-based system must become more uniform and efficient.
-Uniformity and reciprocity among the states in areas of producer licensing and taxation is critical.
-The adoption of truly national standards will improve the efficiency and effectiveness of the state regulatory system and no federal standard should be enacted that curtails, hinders or otherwise prevents the surplus lines market from performing its vital role as a supplemental market for insurance consumers.
+WSIA is committed to maintaining the state-based system of insurance regulation because it is the most favorable system for the wholesale, specialty and surplus lines market.
+The surplus lines marketplace is an essential part of the national insurance market and operates best in the state-based regulatory system.
+However, WSIA believes the current state-based system must implement additional uniformity in order to continue to effectively operate in a state-based system.
+Uniformity among and reciprocity between the states in areas of producer licensing and taxation is critical.
+The implementation of national standards would improve the efficiency and effectiveness of the state regulatory system; however, no standard, state or federal, should be enacted that curtails, hinders or otherwise prevents the surplus lines market from performing its vital role as a safety-valve and supplemental market for insurance consumers.

-IX.
-Federal Regulation
+X. Federal Regulation

-X. Guaranty Fund
+XI.
+Guaranty Fund

-• They promote the use of financially weak companies;
+- They promote the use of financially weak companies;

 - Potential premium assessments are an unfair burden on surplus lines consumers; and